 Modern Boho Chic

 This example showcases a restrained boho aesthetic.
 You’ll notice how the earth tones and natural fibers provide texture.
 The colors are paired with modern decor items like tailored furniture and clean lines.
-The living room looks warm and welcoming, but not does have an overwhelming presence of patterns and accessories.
+The living room looks warm and welcoming but does not have an overwhelming presence of patterns and accessories.